 Louise favours a solution-orientated approach and supports many clients through the mediation process.
 Whilst she advocates resolving all disputes outside of the court arena whenever possible, Louise is quick to act where a case warrants court intervention.

 She is, at all times, pragmatic and sympathetic with a clear focus on achieving a fair outcome.
 As a result, Louise receives a high number of referrals from city law firms and represents a broad range of clients, many of whom are fellow lawyers, city professionals and their spouses.
-Louise is routinely commended for her common sense approach to cases.
+Louise is routinely commended for her common sense approach.

 Louise has an interest in school governance having served as a Parent Governor and Chair of Governors in recent years.
 In her spare time she enjoys Yoga, Pilates, Aquafit and spending time with her family.